Gerrit Code Review Training Course

 GitLab Self-Managed: Complete DevSecOps Platform Without SaaS

-21 HoursGitLab Self-Managed refers to the on-premises deployment of GitLab's comprehensive DevSecOps platform.
-This includes source code management, CI/CD, container registry, security scanning, and monitoring.
-It serves as the ideal solution for organizations seeking the full GitLab feature set without relying on SaaS services or allowing data to leave their internal network.
+21 HoursGitLab Self-Managed is the on-premises deployment of GitLab's complete DevSecOps platform, including source code management, CI/CD, container registry, security scanning, and monitoring.
+It is the gold standard for organizations that want the full GitLab feature set without SaaS dependency or data leaving their network.

 Git for Users